hizzle-co/noptin/readme.txt

 == Changelog ==

-= 1.5.0 - 2021-05-16 =
+= 1.5.1 =
-* Ability to connect your site to Noptin.com for faster support and updates - ADDED
+* Ability to use merge tags in newsletter subscription success messages and pages - ADDED
-* Ability to set multiple admin notification recipients - ADDED
-* Ability to view stats for sent new post notification newsletters - ADDED
-* Ability to automatically delete sent campaigns after X days - ADDED

 = 1.4.6 - 2021-04-02 =
 * WPML Noptin settings translations not loaded - FIXED